ctb/cats-in-practice-public/README.md

-# spacegraphcats
+# cats-in-practice

-This repo is for paper writing and other non-public-facing documents related to https://github.com/spacegraphcats
+This repo is for paper writing and other non-public-facing documents related to SpaceGraphCats [https://github.com/spacegraphcats]